James talks to Dr Rob Hislop about the approach to oliguria, low urine output, on the wards.

 With Dr Robert Hislop (ICU Consultant at Royal Prince Alfred Hospital)

-Case – you are night cover on a surgical ward, and nursing staff ask you to see a patient Day 1 post op with poor urine output.
+You are night cover on a surgical ward, and nursing staff ask you to see a patient Day 1 post-op with poor urine output.
 For the last 2 hours, 20 ml/h urine output.
 Can you chart a fluid bolus?

 Firstly, DO NOT just give 500 ml fluid stat and hope it fixes the problem.
 Do not just give the patient frusemide.

 If you enjoyed listening to this week’s podcast feel free to let us know what you think by posting your comments or suggestions in the comments box below.